Panzerschrek/U-00DC-Sprache-site/index.md

 Ü is a statically-typed compiled programming language.

-The main goal of the language is a safety, but not with cost of bad performance and/or verbosity.
+The main goal of the language i safety, but not at the cost of bad performance and/or verbosity.

 Read [overview](/overview.md) for more information.